agushasan/LLM_Fault_Diagnosis/README.md

-# Tool-Grounded LLM for Fault Diagnosis on the Otter
+# Large Language Models for Decision-Level Fusion in Fault Diagnosis

 A reference implementation of the two-level information-fusion architecture described in the paper:

-> A. Hasan, *From Hallucination to Verification: A Tool-Grounded Large Language
-> Model Architecture for Fault Diagnosis*.
+> A. Hasan, *Large Language Models for Decision-Level Fusion in Fault Diagnosis*.
 Preprint, 2026.

 The system performs actuator-fault diagnosis on the **Otter**, a small under-actuated autonomous surface catamaran.
 A recursive joint state-and-fault